To support the neurosurgery community in these unprecedented times, the CNS is offering complimentary online education. Learn more.

 Apply for Membership

 Our CME PurposeThe CME program provides educational activities to address identified professional practice gaps of CNS members to inform and enhance neurosurgical practice and patient care.
-The CME Program reinforces and expands neurosurgeons’ skillset, supports members to stay current in the field by providing practice updates and reviewing scientific advances in order to improve clinical care.
+The CME Program reinforces and expands neurosurgeons’ skillset, and supports members to stay current in the field by providing practice updates and reviewing scientific advances in order to improve clinical care.

-Target AudienceThe CNS’ primary audience of learners includes practicing and resident neurosurgeons along with related specialties, allied health professionals inclusive of nurses, physician extenders, and research scientists, and other referring specialists.
+Target AudienceThe CNS’ primary audience of learners includes practicing and resident neurosurgeons, along with related specialties; allied health professionals inclusive of nurses, physician extenders, and research scientists; and other referring specialists.